August 11, 2023

 The Irish government abolished this pension scheme on 1st January 2014.

-So what are you waiting for?
-Empower your people with Kota’s digital pensions!
+What are you waiting for?
+Take the stress out of pensions and empower your people with Kota’s digital benefits!

 Article written by